*All Orders 4/19-4/27 Will Ship 4/28*

 7. It’s Anti-Inflammatory

-Oleocanthal is a phenylethanoid, a naturally occurring compound with properties conducive to health.
+Oleocanthal is a phenylethanoid, a naturally occurring compound with health-promoting properties.
 It has even been shown to have a similar effect to a small dose of ibuprofen.

-Prostaglandins are a key factor in producing the redness and swelling that develops with inflammation.
+Prostaglandins are key in producing the redness and swelling that develop with inflammation.
 Oleocanthal staves off inflammation by reducing the concentration of prostaglandins at an inflammation site.

-Olive oil’s anti-inflammatory properties vary based on the purity and type of olive oil, but it is the only cooking oil that contains the phenylethanoid oleocanthal.
+Olive oil’s anti-inflammatory properties vary depending on its purity and type, but it is the only cooking oil that contains the phenylethanoid oleocanthal.

 8. Your Body Can Absorb It